Trisections obtained by trivially regluing surface-knots: Introduction

 In the proof of Theorem \ref{main theorem}, we will perform handle slides and destabilizations many times (see also \cite{Na}).

-A $P^2$-knot $P$ in $S^4$ is said to be of Kinoshita type if $P$ is the connected sum of a 2-knot and an unknotted $P^2$-knot.
+A $P^2$-knot $S$ in $S^4$ is said to be of Kinoshita type if $S$ is the connected sum of a 2-knot and an unknotted $P^2$-knot.
 It is conjectured that every $P^2$-knot in $S^4$ is of Kinoshita type (see Remark \ref{rem:Kisoshita conjecture}).

-\begin{cor*}[Corollary \ref{main corollary}] For each $P^2$-knot $S$ in $S^4$ that is of Kinoshita type, the trisection obtained by the trivial Price twist along $S$ is isotopic to a stabilization of the genus 0 trisection of $S^4$. \end{cor*}
+\begin{cor*}[Corollary \ref{main corollary}] For each $P^2$-knot $S$ in $S^4$ that is of Kinoshita type, the trisection obtained by the trivial Price twist along $S$ is diffeomorphic to a stabilization of the genus 0 trisection of $S^4$. \end{cor*}

-This implies that the resulting trisection gives a positive evidence to the conjecture that is a 4-dimensional analogue of Waldhausen's theorem on Heegaard splittings.
+This implies that if any two diffeomorphic trisections of $S^4$ are isotopic, the resulting trisection gives a positive evidence to the conjecture that is a 4-dimensional analogue of Waldhausen's theorem on Heegaard splittings.

 \begin{con*}[\cite{MSZ}] Every trisection of $S^4$ is isotopic to either the genus 0 trisection or its stabilization. \end{con*}